- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 According to guidelines that are adopted in most healthcare research, both quantitative data and subjects’ feelings were collected by using the mixed research method.
 The Institutional Review Board (IRB), approved all the methods through which the data was collected to ensure that they were viable and safeguarded the participants’ welfare.

 The drug Risk Tool (ORT) was the main method to measure numeric data.
-The following specifics were noted regarding the data collection methods used: Dependability it has get 0.
-83 and has been validated in the previous research as a tool capable of correctly estimating the rate of drug abuse (Brott et al. , 2022).
+The following specifics were noted regarding the data collection methods used: Dependability has gotten 0.
+83 and has been validated in the previous research as a tool capable of correctly estimating the rate of drug abuse (Brott et al., 2022).

-ORT authors allowed taking their abbreviation to use, which provided that no violations of the rights to an intellectual product would be made.
+ORT authors were allowed to take their abbreviation to use, which provided that no violations of the rights to an intellectual product would be made.
 With the help of the tool, it became possible to employ the same metric to measure the risk factors within patients and their impact, and that made it easier to compare the effectiveness of interventions.

-On the other hand, qualitative information was got through structured interviews with the patients, the healthcare providers, and every other project stakeholder involved.
-Fragkiadaki et al. (2023) conducted a qualitative study to explore participants’ emotional experiences, perceptions and views about the CBT and MI treatment.
+On the other hand, qualitative information was obtained through structured interviews with the patients, the healthcare providers, and every other project stakeholder involved.
+Fragkiadaki et al. (2023) conducted a qualitative study to explore participants’ emotional experiences, perceptions, and views about CBT and MI treatment.

-The formal assessment was conducted continuously during the project alongside daily discussions with stakeholders in order to check how the treatments were being performed (Corbett et al. , 2023).
+The formal assessment was conducted continuously during the project alongside daily discussions with stakeholders to check how the treatments were being performed (Corbett et al., 2023).

-The nature of the intervention meant that the methods could be modified during the implementation process to address new emergent issues in order to improve the process and the sustainability of the intervention.
-Face-to-Face contacts with patients, doctors and managers regularly provided helpful knowledge about the benefits and drawbacks of the treatments to make them continue enhancing the treatments to meet the needs on a regular basis.
+The nature of the intervention meant that the methods could be modified during the implementation process to address new emergent issues to improve the process and the sustainability of the intervention.
+Face-to-face contact with patients, doctors, and managers regularly provided helpful knowledge about the benefits and drawbacks of the treatments to make them continue enhancing the treatments to meet their needs regularly.

-Based on various suggestions by Nair (2023), the project incorporated end result sorting, matching and multivariable regression modeling as part of its analysis approach, to address possible influence factors.
-In making a guarantee that the right results had been determined the study used sensitivity analysis in testing all possible influences that might have distorted the data.
+Based on various suggestions by Nair (2023), the project incorporated end-result sorting, matching, and multivariable regression modeling as part of its analysis approach, to address possible influence factors.
+In making a guarantee that the right results had been determined the study used sensitivity analysis to test all possible influences that might have distorted the data.

 The discussed methods may contribute to enhancing the relevancy of the project’s findings for other settings and can thus contribute to the utilization of evidence-based practice in drug abuse treatment.